insure logo

 Why do you need a home inventory list?

 If you suffer a loss such as a fire or a burglary, you need to file a home insurance claim.
-Your insurance company will ask you for the total value of your lost contents and a list of the items you need replaced or reimbursed.
-The more detailed the contents list for insurance claim, the less likely you’ll forget to include something crucial — and the faster your claim will process.
+Your insurance company will ask you for the total value of your lost contents and a list of the items you need replaced.
+The more detailed the contents list for an insurance claim, the less likely you’ll forget to include something crucial — and the faster your claim will process.

 Household inventory can be time-consuming, but it’s worth the trouble.
 You’ll need to account for furniture, decor, clothes, kitchen items, artwork, tools, sporting goods and more.
 The more detailed the list is, the less hassle if you need to make a claim.
 You’ll need: